NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             g.  ***All of the above.***

-        3.  []{#policy_to .anchor}When you configure NPS for DHCP, you
-            configure the network policy to enforce the health policy.
+        3. When you configure NPS for DHCP, you configure the network policy to enforce the health policy.
 What settings do you need make in the network policy?

             a.
 If the client SHV fails one or more SHV checks, deny access.